ShaneeexD/Schedule-1-Calculator/README.md

 4. Add effects that apply to your drug
 5. The application will automatically calculate costs and profit margins

+### Importing Drugs
+1. Click "Import drugs from save" on the Drugs tab
+2. Choose your save file
+3. Select which drugs you want to import and hit "Import"

 ### Using the Online Database

 1. Go to the "Online Database" tab